Copyright 2008-2023: Justin Wood

 This is a house that Tony Natsoulas suggested might be a Carter Sparks (it's not).
 What it is though, is a wonderful residence with a drive under carport, front facade of windows, bent laminate roof beams and gorgeous 2" clear cedar tongue and groove decking.

 Mr. Pinnegar, the original owner who still lives in the house, built the home in 1962.
-He was a carpenter, estimator at Stoddard Construction and later a contractor.
+He was first a carpenter, then an estimator at Stoddard Construction and later a contractor.
 Stoddard Construction was one of the larger contractors that built Carter Sparks' custom homes in those days.
 Mr. Pinnegar was involved in a Carter Sparks home near the Golf Course off of San Juan (Wullfert : 1959 ??), and some projects in Woodland and Davis.
 He can't recall all the projects he worked on for Sparks, but remembered him as a great guy and a particular architect.
 His firm got burned a few times for cost overruns when Carters' specs turned out to be very exacting and frequently changing.

 Mr. Pinnegar recalled a old pencil factory on El Camino would supply their culls to Stoddard and Sparks to use as building materials.
 Sometimes they would take the culls (with imperfections) and re-mill them in such a way as to resemble "pecky" cedar as seen in such homes as the Steinberg House.

-O: Fred Pinnegar (Estimator @ Stoddard Construction)
+O: Mr and Mrs Fred C Pinnegar (Estimator @ Stoddard Construction)